dddrrreee/cs240lx-23spr/labs/9-ws2812b/README.md

   4. The first 3 bytes you send will get claimed by the first pixel, the second 3 bytes by the second, etc.

+### Notes.

+Common mistakes:
+  1. for the inlined GPIO routines make sure you use `volatile` pointers.
+  2. When writing to the neopixel array, make sure you discard any out of bound pixel values.
+  3. If you're not getting fairly tight timings, make sure all you are doing is writing to the GPIO address --- no if-statement sanity checking, division, calling into `GET32` or `PUT32`.
+  4. When you reset the neopixel buffer make sure any pixel that was not written to is cleared, otherwise each pixel will remain set to the last value written to it.

 ### Check-in

 I wish I had time to rewrite the lab, it currently gives too much